 So here are our festival essentials that you need to make your experience an exceptional one.

 Photo: Creamfields / Facebook.com - Creamfields South tickets

 A – Alcohol

-Not the kind of alphabet learning process we’d expect Sesame Street to be teaching, but alcohol is an essential part of many adult’s A - Z, especially at festivals.
+Not the kind of alphabet learning process we’d expect Sesame Street to be teaching, but alcohol is an essential part of many adults’ A - Z at festivals.

 Many festivals allow you to bring your own booze but there will be limits, so be sure you check how much you’re allowed to take in with you before you get to the entrance and they confiscate it.
 We cannot stress this enough - it is absolutely vital that you do your research and find out exactly what you can and cannot take.
 You don't want to pour out your favourite bevs before you even enter the site.

 Some festivals only allow soft drinks onsite, while some will allow attendees to consume their own alcohol but only in the camping areas.
 Most festivals, however, provide licensed vendors that can usually be found scattered across the festival site.
 These vendors sell everything from wine and spirits to cider and lager.

 Baby wipes are a godsend.
 Especially if you end up at a muddy or rainy fest.
 Clean away all the sweat, dried mud, and whatever else you're caked in before going to bed so your sleeping bag doesn't get disgusting.
 Even if you have showers onsite, they're always handy.
 You never know what you'll need them for - cleaning your hands before you eat or wiping your tent down after you spilled another vodka coke in it.